pippinbarr/cart253/topics/conditionals/introducing-conditionals.md

 - Is the variable `confidence` greater than or equal to `90`? `(confidence >= 90)`
 - Is the variable `sadness` less than or equal to `10`? `(sadness <= 10)`

 As you can see, we use standard mathematical comparison operators (the fancy name for equals, less than, greater than, etc.) to compare numbers.

+Note especially that we write **three equals signs** to check equality (`===`).
+Not one (which is what we use to *assign* values to variables) and not two (which works, but less consistently).

 We will essentially *always* write comparisons that involve at least one *variable* because if there's no variable involved then the *condition cannot change* and it's pointless.
 You can check `(5 > 2)` as many times as you want, but it will always be `true`.